 Use this command to configure the distance is an integer from 1 to 255 representing the trust rating of the route.
 The route with a lower distance value is preferred over the route with a higher distance value.
-A route with the distance 255 will not be installed for routing of packets since it indicates that the route is not trusted.
-If the distance command is used without parameters, the specified distance becomes the default value for routes of the configured protocol.

 This example shows how to configure the static route distance to 100.